-Surfshark VPN has really upped its game over the past couple of years.
+Surfshark VPN has really upped its game over the past couple of years (see our Unlocator review to see how it compares).
 It gives exceptional service, is the fastest VPN overall, and offers highly tempting pricing plans.
 I would go for Surfshark, no question about it.

 Surfshark vs ExpressVPN

 ExpressVPN was always my top pick on the market, even if it was pricey.
 But now, I've lost faith.